valerii-tsvietkov/ansible-shortcuts/documentation/intro/README.md

 ```
 There is 2 kinds of Variables:
 ### Variables
-something which You know from Ansible project itself even before connect to any hosts
+something which You know from Ansible project itself even before connecting to any hosts
-To analyze this variables You can run such command:
+To analyze this variables, You can run such command:
 ```
 ansible all -m debug -a "var=hostvars[inventory_hostname]"
 ```
 ### Facts
 something which You discover, declare, or attach during runtime
 Example of automatically gathered facts.
 ```
 ansible all -m setup
 ```
-Variables and Facts is similar in usage but if there is choyse You should preffer Variables because Ansible know it already.
+Variables and Facts is similar in usage but if there is chose You should prefer Variables because Ansible know it already.

-Variable files do not have reqirements on file name.
-So You can not name it `main.yml` and free Your imagination.
+Variable files do not have requirements on file name.
+Instead off `main.yml` please use meaningful name.

 Variable names in role should include <role_name>_<variable_name> to avoid naming clash.

 If You constantly overwrite some configuration parameter default value in role put default in `<role_path>/defaults/*` Your values in `<role_path>/vars/*`
-This will allow Your future self keep trace what is default without Your changes.
+This will allow “Your future self”, keep trace what is default without changes.

 ## Using Ansible with cloud solutions.

-For best user experience put controller host more close to managed resources.
+For best user experience put controller host closer to managed resources.
 Ansible has modules for spin up VMs and resources in AWS, OpenStack, Azure- try not to use them at all.

 VM and resources is more easily created and managed using cloud native provision solution like CloudFormation, Heat, Terraform which purpose is to manage not only creation but whole lifecycle of virtual infrastructure.